pybox2d/cython-box2d/docs/source/getting_started.md

 actor_a = body_a.data
 ```

 You can disable a contact.
-This only works inside the ContactListener.PreSolve
+This only works inside the PreSolve event, discussed
-event, discussed below.
+below.

 ## Accessing Contacts